Forbes 400

 The Forbes 400 or 400 Richest Americans is a list published by Forbes magazine of the wealthiest 400 American citizens who own assets in the U.S., ranked by net worth.
 The 400 was started by Malcolm Forbes in 1982 and the list is published annually around September.
 Peter W. Bernstein and Annalyn Swan describe the Forbes 400 as capturing "a period of extraordinary individual and entrepreneurial energy, a time unlike the extended postwar years, from 1945 to 1982, when American society emphasized the power of corporations."
 Bernstein and Swan also describe it as representing "a powerful argument – and sometimes a dream – about the social value of wealth in contemporary America."

-Inherited wealth may help explain why many Americans who have become rich may have had a "substantial head start".
-In September 2012, according to the Institute for Policy Studies, "over 60 percent" of the Forbes richest 400 Americans "grew up in substantial privilege".
+Since 2014, Forbes has published a "self-made score" alongside the list, indicating the degree to which each Forbes 400 member is responsible for their own wealth.

 Criteria

 The Forbes 400 is a report of who has the most wealth in the United States.
 They annually create a list of the richest people in America to exhibit the shape of the economy.
 The magazine displays the story of someone's rise to fame, their company, age, industrial residence, and education.
 The list portrays the financial shift of trends, leadership positions, and growing philanthropy intentions.